 The SamSam ransomware is named after the group responsible for its development and use.
 SamSam has been used very effectively in highly targeted attacks on mainly U.S. targets.
-SamSam’s specialty is breaking into networks and encrypting multiple computers across an organization and then demanding a very high-value ransom, totalling in the millions.
+SamSam’s specialty is breaking into networks and encrypting multiple computers across an organization and then demanding a very high-value ransom, totaling in the millions.
 The SamSam ransomware was believed to be behind the attack on the City of Atlanta and the Colorado Department of Transportation.

 Maze ransomware demands a ransom and also threatens to release your sensitive data if the ransom is not paid.
-Maze ransomware was first seen in the wild since May 2019 and is becoming increasingly active.
+Maze ransomware was first seen in the wild in May 2019 and is becoming increasingly active.

 It stands to reason that Maze will only be the first of many ransomware strains to come that may use data leak scare tactics as leverage to force victims to pay the ransom.

 The BitPaymer ransomware has been linked with various ransomware infections in 2019.
 This includes the Billtrust and German manufacturer, Pilz, ransomware infections.
-Bitpaymer ransomware infections are typically known to be higher ransom demands that other ransomware variants.
+Bitpaymer ransomware infections are typically known to be higher ransom demands than other ransomware variants.
 Ransoms demanded average $110,000 USD (50 BTC).

-It is known for being used for highly targeted attacks on mid-large sized organizations.
+It is known for being used for highly targeted attacks on mid-large-sized organizations.
 BitPaymer encrypts files with the .lock extension along with deleting all shadow copies of your files.
 The decryption tool provided by BitPaymer once the ransom is paid is known to not be very reliable.
 This means there is a good chance your files are gone even if you pay the ransom.

 When it comes to paying a ransom demanded by today’s ransomware variants, should you pay it?